caktus/guidebook/docs/reference/info.md

 <br><br>

 # Slack Channel
-To keep people aware of new documentation submissions, we created ** insert_slack_channel_name**.
+To keep people aware of new documentation submissions, we created ** #caktus-documentation **.
 Join the slack channel to stay on the ➰.

 <br><br>
 # From Caktus with Love